Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - Choose some color palettes and printing options (default are OK).
 - Run and wait for completion, code is fast on Matlab, slower with Octave.
 - Enjoy your images.
 The code outputs both pixel perfect and paperlike images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.
 The Entry_file.txt is automatically backed-up with a unique date/ID so that you can process old printing sessions later or with other tools, for example the [wifi-gbp-emulator](https://github.com/HerrZatacke/wifi-gbp-emulator).

+**Direct printing from Matlab/GNU Octave without using the Arduino IDE !**

+You can run [Read_directly_from_Arduino_Matlab.m](GameBoyPrinterDecoderMatlab/Read_directly_from_Arduino_Matlab.m) or [Read_directly_from_Arduino_Octave.m](GameBoyPrinterDecoderMatlab/Read_directly_from_Arduino_Octave.m) directly to acquire data and decode them in the same run.
+It behaves like the Arduino Serial output from the IDE but without the need to copy-paste text output: the decoder is ran automatically as soon as you reboot the Arduino after a printing session.
+How to use it :

+- Install the last [Arduino IDE](https://www.arduino.cc/en/software) and compile/load the .ino file with the TimeOut parameter you need.
+Note the USB port number, close the IDE, you won't need it.
+- Use your pricey Matlab license or the free GNU Octave alternative and modify the script with the correct port number and run it.
+- Connect your Game Boy to Arduino with serial cable and print.
+It must behave like with the Arduino serial console but into the GNU Octave/Matlab Command window.
+- Print your images as usual.
+- Once the printing session is finished, reboot the Arduino, it will indicate to GNU Octave/Matlab that transmission is over and will run the decoder automatically.
+- Enjoy your images.
+The code outputs both pixel perfect and paperlike images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.
+- Code generates an output .txt file that you can process again later with the classical decoder "Main_Decoder.m" or with the [wifi-gbp-emulator](https://github.com/HerrZatacke/wifi-gbp-emulator).
+The text output is also automatically backed-up with a unique ID so that you would never lost your prints.

 ## The pinout to use for Arduino
 ![](./images/Arduino_pinout.png)